mtlynch/mtlynch.io/_retrospectives/2019-04-03-isitketo-month-7.md

 {% include image.html file="sweetener-usage.jpg" max_width="675px" img_link="true" alt="Stacked area chart of artificial sweetener usage over time" %}

 This time, I used [NVD3](https://github.com/nvd3/nvd3), a more user-friendly interface to D3 that [my friend](https://oky.moe/) suggested.
 It was still a clunky process, but substantially easier than raw D3.
 I also decided to stick with more traditional visualizations like pie charts and line graphs.
-This sped up the process because sticking with common scenarios means there are plenty of  examples.
+This sped up the process because staying within common scenarios meant there were plenty of  examples.

 With both blog posts published, I reached out to the remaining keto sites with a softer pitch.
 I offered to create visualizations that they could include on their website, but I left it vague about what I wanted from the deal.

 The results were no better than my first wave of pitches.
-Most sites never responded.
+Most sites never answered.
 A couple sent noncommittal responses.
 Some of them misunderstood and thought I was just offering to create custom visualizations for them to enjoy privately and never publish on their site.

-In the end, I wasn't able to get any other sites to use the visualizations I created or to link to Is It Keto.
+In the end, I wasn't able to get any new links to Is It Keto.

 # Calling it quits

 Now, I'm shelving the site.
 It's a difficult decision because it has been growing consistently, and I'm sure I could get it to turn a profit if I kept working on it for another year.
 But of everything I could invest a year of effort into, I suspect this is not the one with the highest potential profit.

-Fortunately, the site can run fine on its own without anyone managing it.
+Fortunately, the site can run fine on its own, [as it did for most of 2018](https://www.indiehackers.com/forum/isitketo-returning-to-a-site-that-grew-without-me-0a0fe3ef52).
 It just runs on AppEngine, so it will just chug along, and I never have to update any packages or reboot any servers.

-My hope is that the site will grow organically as people click Is It Keto links in Google search results.
+My hope is that the site will grow organically as people click Is It Keto links in Google results.
 If the site makes it to the #1 spot on Google for more keywords, traffic could be 10-100x what it is today.
 If revenues grow to $500+ per month, then I'll maybe pick it back up because that's the point where I can hire people to expand it and still turn a profit.

 In total, I spent about $4,500 on the site and earned only $76 in revenue so far.
 I doubt I'll earn back my investment, but it could happen if growth continues at its current rate.